With the high failure rate of New Year’s resolutions, is there any point in making them?

 Making decisions like this will transform your life, unlike most New Year’s resolutions.
 In fact, I can tell you now that if you make a decision that you are going to listen to what God is saying to you and obey it, that will take care of any other decisions you need to make, because you have already determined you are going to obey Him.

 You may not be sure whether you are actually able to hear God’s voice, but let me assure you – you are!
 In John 10:27 Jesus said, “My sheep hear my voice, and I know them, and they follow me“.
 You are not the exception to what Jesus said!
 He didn’t say, “except for x, y & z – they can’t hear me“.
 No, Jesus said you can hear His voice, so you can hear His voice – it just takes practice to recognise it.
 I am not directly looking at hearing from God in this post, but as guidance just listen inside yourself.
 God speaks directly to your spirit, so the voice you hear will sound like you – because it is you.
 It is your spirit speaking to your mind.
-Now, it is possible that God could speak to you audibly, but His most used method of communication is this inward witness of the Holy Spirit.
+It is possible that God could speak to you audibly, but God’s most used method of communication is the inward witness of the Holy Spirit.